Subject area: Japanese

 We offer a comprehensive and rigorous Japanese language programme, coupled with diverse Japanese studies options taught by international experts.

-Our courses and staff are recognised for their innovative, high-quality teaching, with Japanese 2A and Japanese 2B both previously winning Best Course in the Edinburgh University Students' Association Teaching Awards.
+Our courses and staff are recognised for their innovative, high-quality teaching, with second year Japanese courses previously winning Best Course in the Edinburgh University Students' Association Teaching Awards.

 Over the past 150 years Japan has experienced change at breakneck pace, but has nevertheless retained its fascinating cultural heritage.
 At Edinburgh you will receive the linguistic and academic training necessary to engage critically with this dynamic and vibrant society, as well as the skills and confidence needed to succeed in our increasingly globalised world.

 Intensive language training, including a year at one of our many partner institutions in Japan, will form the cornerstone of your programme.
 However, you will also work with international experts to explore a variety of topics including Japanese history, politics, international relations, economics, religion, art, cinema, literature and philosophy.

 Please note that our Japanese programmes involve beginners' language study and are not suitable for native or near-native speakers.

 You will study Japanese Language 1, an introduction to Japanese language, and Modern East Asian History A. You will also take our Asian studies research methods course.

 You will continue your Japanese language study in Japanese Language 2, and deepen your understanding of Japanese society and culture through Researching Japan: Skills, Methods and Critiques.

 We also offer the following option courses for Year 1 and Year 2 students: Politics and Economy of Japan, Pre-Modern East Asia, and Thinking Through Japan.